ppaschos/snowmass-connect-docs/docs/index.md

 1. Home directory.
 As mentioned above, your home directory will have 50GB of storage  available and can be used for scripts, submission files and small size data.
 Home is network mounted on the login node and large input files for jobs on the grid should not be stored here.
 2. Local storage in`/local-scratch`. *This is not available for user data at the moment.
-It will be* *augmented with additional storage which would enable users to create work directories and submit jobs from there.*
+Additional storage will be* *provisioned which would enable users to create work directories and submit jobs from there.*
 *When it becomes available we will notify the users and update the documentation here.*
 3. OSG storage (Ceph) accebible from the login node at `/mnt/ceph/osg/collab`.
 It is recommended that users store their data there in either of the two subdirectories: